-For millions of people who are approaching old age, developing dementia, particularly if there is a family history of the disease, is a frightening prospect.
+For millions of people approaching old age, developing dementia is a frightening prospect — in particular if there is a family history of the disease.

 Dementia is the loss of mental abilities and most commonly occurs late in life.
 Of all persons over age 65, 5-8% are demented.
 This percentage increases considerably with age.
 Twenty-five to 50% of people over 85 are affected.
 The most common form of dementia, Alzheimer’s disease, accounts for 50-75% of all cases of dementia.